RNLB William Bennett: New replacement

-By 1885 the town’s old lifeboat was a cause of concern to the town’s lifeboat men.
+By 1885 the town's old lifeboat was a cause of concern to the town's lifeboat men.
 It had become apparent to these men that the Duncan, which had been the first RNLI lifeboat to be stationed in the town, was no longer suitable.
 In June 1885 a meeting was arranged by the local committee of the lifeboat men and fishermen.
 So concerned were these men that 150 men attended.
 A request was formulated and sent to the RNLI asking for a new lighter boat with a longer keel and wider beam that would be more suitable for the difficult launch situation in the town.
 A month later the RNLI's Chief Inspector visited Sheringham station and recommended a new self-righting lifeboat be stationed there.
 In his recommendation it was stated that the lifeboat should be clench built of larch, be 41 foot long and must be pulling fourteen oars.

 Preparation

 To house the new lifeboat, the station in Sheringham would require some alterations and these were carried out for the cost of £50 17s.
 The route between the boathouse and the launch slipway also had to be widened to accommodate the new boat and so make launch a lot easier.
 The William Bennett had completed her harbour trial on 13 February 1886 and in July of that year she was delivered to Sheringham by sea.
 She arrived in Sheringham on 7 July.
 The new launch carriage from which the William Bennett would be launched was to be delivered to Sheringham by train, but by 7 July it had not arrived.
-The situation caused the retrieval of the new lifeboat very difficult, a situation made worse by the failure of a new winch, which broke, when it was used for the first time to retrieve the lifeboat.
+The situation made the retrieval of the new lifeboat very difficult, a situation made worse by the failure of a new winch, which broke when it was used for the first time to retrieve the lifeboat.